dharan888/plane-frame-analysis/README.md

-This repo contains C++ code files for planar frame analysis Object oriented programming is used
+This repo contains C++ code files for planar frame analysis.
+Object-oriented programming is used